-The number of students studying a Modern Foreign Language (and therefore Ebacc) is projected to rise to 70% by 2025 which is in line with the National Average figure.
+The number of students studying a Modern Foreign Language (and therefore Ebacc) is projected to be 50% by 2025 which is above the National Average figure.

 Students choose from a wide range of subjects when moving into this phase of their education.
 Examples of these subjects include Health and Social Care, Hair and Beauty, Construction and Art.
 All students study a Health Curriculum in Year 9 also have dedicated RSE lessons.
 In addition there is a focus on the Careers Curriculum with a World of Work day and Aspire to Higher Education workshops for students.
 The curriculum offer is strong with 13 of the available 16 national subject clusters being covered.